All Posts

 Moreover, we have a personal responsibility to assess our own use of technology and consider how we might be being influenced more than we should be.
 We need to reclaim our autonomy and take back control of our own time.

 Consider doing a thorough evaluation of your free time phone use.
-Are you mostly using your phone for things that add value to your life, such as keeping in contact with loved ones, listening to podcasts that teach you something or make you laugh, having Siri give you directions – again, thank goodness especially for that one!, or reading a crazy blog that informs you on valuable health topics (hehehe..I had to include that one)?
+Are you mostly using your phone for things that add value to your life, such as keeping in contact with loved ones, listening to podcasts that teach you something or make you laugh, having Siri give you directions (thank goodness especially for that one!).
+Or are you using your phone for things that might simply be a distraction and waste of time—or worse, a negative rewiring of your brain?
+Think endless social media scrolling, ad-heavy games, or obsessively reading doom-and-gloom news.

 Ask yourself the hard question, am I controlling my device, or is my device controlling me?